cristiangarc/cesa/README.md

-# Consumer Energy Saver (CESA) App
+# Optima App

-App to help consumers save money and energy
+Non-profit app to help other non-profits report energy usage, save money and energy